oljung/portfolio-project-two/README.md

 #### 4.2.3 Contrast testing
 Where text is written the contrast are:
 Black on #B5BEC5 has a ratio of 11.13:1 and passed all tests<br>
-Black on #2F4F4F has a ratio of 2.35:1 but is only used for social media icons and non active tabs.
-Howering will change color to #B5BEC5 to improve readability.
-This color contrast does not cause any major problems and was left in place<br>
+Black on #F1E29F has a ratio of 16.11:1 passing all tests with a large margin<br>
 Black on #708090 has a ratio of 5.17:1 and failed on of the test, but is only used with large text where it passes the test<br>
 #B5BEC5 on #1A2D2D has a ratio of 7.64:1 and passes all tests<br>